Visiting Zion National Park in April

 Glamping near Zion

-Zion Camping in April
+Zion National Park Camping in April

 Camping in Zion National Park offers amazing landscape views you can’t find anywhere else!
 There are two campgrounds open in April: the Watchman Campground, the South Campground.
 Due to the high elevation at Lava Point Campground, it doesn’t open until May.